komodo-wellbeing/komodo-api-docs/website/docs/dictionary.md

 ## Metric

-A Metric represents a metric that may be associated with a given survey question, e.g. Homesickness, School Workload.
+A "Metric" represents a metric that may be associated with a given [Survey Library Question](#survey-library-question), e.g. Homesickness, School Workload.

 ### _Relationships_